555 Pennsylvania Ave NW, Washington, DC 20001 - United States

 The mission of the Newseum, located in Washington, D.C., is to increase public understanding of the importance of a free press and the First Amendment.
 Visitors experience the story of news, the role of a free press in major events in history, and how the core freedoms of the First Amendment — religion, speech, press, assembly and petition — apply to their lives.

 Considered one of the most interactive museums in the world, the Newseum has seven levels with 15 galleries and 15 theaters.
 Exhibits include the 9/11 Gallery Sponsored by Comcast, which displays the broadcast antennae from the top of the World Trade Center; the Berlin Wall Gallery, whose eight concrete sections are one of the largest displays of the original wall outside Germany; and the Pulitzer Prize Photographs Gallery, which features photographs from every Pulitzer Prize–winning entry dating back to 1942.
-The newest exhibit, Pictures of the Year: 75 Years of the World's Best Photography" will be on display through January 20, 2019.
+The newest exhibits, "Rise Up: Stonewall and the LGBTQ Rights Movement," and "Seriously Funny: From the Desk of the Daily Show with Job Stewart" will be open through the end of 2019.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.